Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 5. Part III- Lines 6, 7, & 8: These lines report the estimated tax owed, aggregated total payments, and the balance due for the year.

-Estate Income Tax Payment Options
+Estate Income Tax Pyment Options

 • EFTPS (Electronic Federal Tax Payment System): Enroll on EFTPS and pay or schedule a payment.